developer-zebra/developer-zebra-site/src/devicetracker-onprem/1-0/guide/setup/index.md

 </table>

 ##Server Install & Setup
-Download ZDVC server from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/device-tracker-on-prem.html).
+Contact your Zebra sales representative for the server download.
 Install ZDVC server on the supported system that meets the specified requirements.
 The user must have the appropriate system privileges to install the server.
 After server installation, further network and certificate setup is required to allow communication between the server and devices via DNS and firewall.
 Instructions for server installation and setup:

 ###Server Prerequisites
 The following are the prerequisites required for the server: <br>